hubplanner/API/README.md

 ===

-Welcome to the Hub Planner API which provides programmatic access to Hub Planner Resource Management and Timesheets https://hubplanner.com
+Welcome to the Resource Flow API which provides programmatic access to Resource Flow Resource Management and Timesheets https://www.milientsoftware.com/hub-planner

 The following [Sections](https://github.com/hubplanner/API/tree/master/Sections) are available: